-- As all of our pupils have Special Educational Needs and Disabilities (SEND) and many have a diagnosis of Autism Spectrum Condition (ASC), staff are vigilant and committed to supporting and safeguarding pupils. - Every child has the right to an education and the pupils at Langley School need to be safe and feel safe in school. - We support all pupils and ensure that they have appropriate resources to share their views such as 3 Houses; various forms of visual support including symbols, photographs and Makaton signing; observation and knowledge of the child. - Our pupils have the right to be protected from harm, abuse and neglect - Our pupils have the right to experience their optimum mental and physical health - Every child has the right to an education and pupils need to be safe and to feel safe in school - Pupils need support that matches their individual needs, including those who may have experienced abuse - Our pupils have the right to express their views, feelings and wishes and voice their own values and beliefs - Our pupils should be encouraged to respect each other's values and support each other - Our pupils have the right to be supported to meet their emotional, social and mental health needs as well as their educational needs.
+- As all of our pupils all have Special Educational Needs and Disabilities (SEND), it is important that staff are vigilant and committed to supporting and safeguarding our pupils. - Our pupils have the right to be protected from harm, abuse and neglect - Our pupils have the right to experience their optimum social, emotional, mental and physical health - Every child has the right to an education and pupils at Langley School need to be safe and to feel safe in school - All pupils should be supported through appropriate resources to share their views, such as; 3 Houses; various forms of visual support including symbols, photographs and Makaton signing; observation and knowledge of the child. - Pupils need support that matches their individual needs, including those who may have experienced abuse - Our pupils have the right to express their views, feelings and wishes and voice their own values and beliefs - Our pupils should be encouraged to respect each other's values and support each other - Our pupils have the right to be supported to meet their emotional, social and mental health needs as well as their educational needs.
 Our school will ensure clear systems and processes are in place to enable identification of these needs.
 Including consideration of when mental health needs may become a safeguarding need. - Our school will contribute to the prevention of abuse, risk/involvement in serious violent crime, victimisation, bullying (including homophobic, biphobic, transphobic and cyber bullying),